-- Ensure your own safety by making sure that there are no hazards around. - Administer First Aid if qualified to do so, or call loudly for help. - When help arrives, ask them to call the First Aid Attendant and/or 911 for an ambulance and confirm that the First Aid Attendant/ambulance is on their way. - If there is no First Aid attendant present in the area, call Safety and Security (334-6042, or speed dial 222 from your Office/Classroom phone, or via the Mobile App).
-All Safety and Security Officers are First Aid certified. - Stay with the person until the First Aid Attendant/ambulance arrives. - Complete an Incident Report following the incident.
+- Ensure your own safety by making sure that there are no hazards around. - Administer First Aid if qualified to do so, or call loudly for help. - When help arrives, ask them to call the First Aid Attendant and/or 911 for an ambulance and report back to you confirming that the First Aid Attendant/ambulance is on the way. - Stay with the person until the First Aid Attendant/ambulance arrives. - Complete an Incident Report following the incident.